sinking8/Groove-IT/README.md

 Our Anonymize feature enables people who cherish their privacy to express their creativity without disclosing who they are.
 In the meantime, Tunify frees users from the burden of choosing the ideal background music so they can concentrate on what they do best: create.

 ### Annotate
 Groove-IT is a community where everyone's voice matters, not just a place to record videos.
 Annotate's intelligent subtitles ensure that every message is understood clearly and loudly.
-Physical constraints are meant to be a part of each creator's individual journey, not a hindrance, on our platform.
+Physical constraints are meant to be a part of each creator's individual journey, not a hindrance, on my platform.

 ### AVL Support
 Regardless of any disabilities, we want to create a world where everyone feels empowered to voice their opinions.
 At Groove-IT, we value the variety of human experiences and make sure that everyone has the chance to add to the colorful tapestry of expression and creativity